AndrewDDavis/Rename-Files/README.md

     `rename-files [opts] {ptrn} {repl} {file-name ...}`

-In the indicated file-names, a match to `ptrn` is replaced with the `repl` string.
+The `ptrn` argument is compared to the indicated file-names, and a match is replaced with the `repl` string.
 The default command used to rename the files is '/bin/mv -vi'.
 The -v option causes mv to print a helpful string, and the -i option causes mv to request confirmation before overwriting a file.

 With the -i (interactive) flag in effect, a file is only overwritten if the user